UoM-Data-Science-Platforms/gm-sde/projects/048 - Dumville/README.md

 This project required the following reusable queries:

 - COVID vaccinations
+- Long-term condition groups per patient at an index date
+- undefined
+- Secondary admissions and length of stay
+- Secondary discharges
+- Classify secondary admissions
+- Define Cohort for RQ048: Oximetry@Home
+- Cohort matching on year of birth / sex / imd / and an index date
 - Index Multiple Deprivation
 - Lower level super output area
 - Sex
 - Year of birth
 - Patients with COVID
-- Secondary admissions and length of stay
-- Secondary discharges
-- Classify secondary admissions

 Further details for each query can be found below.